hlong24399/Dijkstra--Alg/README.md

 # Dijkstra-s-Algorithm - Build.For.Fun

-This app will help to visualize Dijsktra's algorithm.
+This app will help to visualize Dijsktra's algorithm using C++ and SFML (Graphic Library).

 # How to use